dagvie/SEIS-631-Final-project-/README.md

 ---

 ## 1. Research Question
-I am interested in understanding how housing prices relate to high-income areas.
-Specifically, do areas with higher income tend to have higher housing prices?
+I am interested in understanding the distribution of price-per-bedroom.
+Specifically, do Colorado and Minnesota have the same avg price per bedroom?

 ---

 ## 2. Hypothesis
-- **Null Hypothesis (H₀):** High-income areas do *not* have higher housing prices on average.
+- **Null Hypothesis (H₀):** Colorado and Minnesota have the same distribution of price-per-bedroom.
-- **Alternative Hypothesis (H₁):** High-income areas have higher housing prices on average.
+- **Alternative Hypothesis (H₁):** Colorado and Minnesota differ in price-per-bedroom.

 ---